 Boards Community Offers Subspecialty in Addiction Medicine, Educational and Continuing Certification Programming Focused on Opioid Epidemic

-- Many Boards have approved Opioid Prescriber Education Programs that are indexed in the ABMS MOC Directory, an online repository of competency-based continuing certification activities.
-These activities include Federal Drug Administration Opioid REMS (Risk Evaluation and Mitigation Strategy) compliant activities, such as the Safe and Competent Opioid Prescribing Education (SCOPE of Pain) – an online, case-based educational program designed to improve safety with prescribing opioids offered in collaboration with the Council of Medical Specialty Societies and Federation of State Medical Boards.
+- Many Boards have approved Opioid Prescriber Education Programs that are indexed in the ABMS Continuing Certification Directory, an online repository of competency-based continuing certification activities.
+These activities include Federal Drug Administration Opioid REMS (Risk Evaluation and Mitigation Strategy) compliant activities, such as Safe and Competent Opioid Prescribing Education (SCOPE of Pain) – an online, case-based educational program designed to improve safety with prescribing opioids offered in collaboration with the Council of Medical Specialty Societies and Federation of State Medical Boards.

-- The American Boards of Anesthesiology, Internal Medicine and Pediatrics have more than 30 opioid-based approved educational activities on their CMEFinder platform.
+- The American Boards of Anesthesiology, Internal Medicine, and Pediatrics have more than 30 opioid-based approved educational activities on their CMEFinder platform.

 - The American Board of Anesthesiology’s (ABA) MOCA Minute continuing certification program now includes questions that address topics related to the opioid crisis, including questions about multi-modal analgesia and enhanced recovery pathways to reduce postoperative pain and opiate dosing.
 The program also includes questions about substance abuse and recognition of impaired providers in an effort to inform and educate anesthesiologists about this critical health issue and ways in which they can intervene.

-Additional programming and cooperative efforts are in the planning stages as the ABMS Boards Community continues to explore and assess further ways of using their continuing certification programs to make certain Board Certified physicians are current on the most up-to-date prescribing guidelines and other evidence-based pain management strategies.
+Additional programming and cooperative efforts are in the planning stages as the ABMS Boards Community continues to explore and assess further ways of using their continuing certification programs to make certain that Board Certified physicians are current on the most up-to-date prescribing guidelines and other evidence-based pain management strategies.